 Lauren Rubin Kornit posted about Home on Facebook 2017-08-03 18:01:32 -0700Elizabeth Warren for CA Assembly District 76!

-I'm California's Elizabeth Warren, and I'm running for State Assembly to represent my neighbors in Oceanside, Carlsbad, Encinitas, Vista, and Camp Pendleton.
-There is no incumbent, so this is anybody's race--and I'm optimistic we can win.
+I'm California's Elizabeth Warren, running for State Assembly to represent my neighbors in Oceanside, Carlsbad, Encinitas, Vista, and Camp Pendleton, and I'm thrilled to report that we finished FIRST out of 7 candidates in the "Top 2" primary, with more than 26% of the vote!

-As Californians we live our values every day.
-We celebrate diversity.
-We embrace social justice.
-We are pioneers in public education and technology.
+As we head into November, I'm optimistic we can win if we work hard and talk to MORE voters.
+Here in California we embrace diversity and instinctively seek social justice.
+We prioritize public education and technology.
 We invest in the health and well-being of our people and the planet.

 We want and deserve stronger communities, quality of life, and hope for tomorrow.
-Together, we must take a principled stand for our shared values.
+And together, we must take a principled stand for our shared values.

 - We need workforce housing.
 We must solve California's housing emergency.
 Communities are stronger when we live where we work.
 Commuting takes a toll on our time, our financial resources, our families, our quality of life.
 It hurts communities when workers we rely on live far away and can't get to their jobs in an emergency.
 We need our teachers, nurses, police, firefighters, sanitation workers, electrical workers and others to live nearby.
 Communities are stronger when we're all invested.
 And housing must be affordable so we have money to spend on other things that stimulate our local economies.